hchiam/learning-angular/README.md

-# learning-angular
-Learning Angular (not AngularJS)
+# Learning Angular (not AngularJS)

+Just one of the things I'm learning. https://github.com/hchiam/learning

+Tutorial I'll be following: https://angular.io/start